gard-projects/machine-learning/LinearRegression/README.md

 So how do we get to this minimum, how does it look like?
 ![gradient_descent_theory](gradient_descent_theory.png)
+The image is not mine, all credits goes to Ekamperi [Link to Ekamperi's article on graident descent](https://ekamperi.github.io/machine%20learning/2019/07/28/gradient-descent.html)

 Think of the gradient as a ball.
 The random intialization can be thought of as a person holding the ball in some random location on the graph, which in this case is one dimensional (1D).
 If the person were to let go of the ball, the ball would roll down to until it stops, which can be local minimum or global minimum.